canmod/macpan2/README.md

     ## 2: S ~ S - infection
     ## 3: I ~ I + infection

-Simulating from this model can be done like so.
+Simulating from this model requires choosing the number of time-steps to run and the model quantities to simulate.
+Syntax for simulating `macpan2` models is [designed to combine with standard data prep and plotting tools in R](#modularity), as we demonstrate with the following code.

 ``` r
 (si